 - Thank the reviewer for taking the time to leave the review

 - Be polite and don’t get personal

 - Keep the response short and encourage further offline communication to resolve the complaint

-- Do not disclose and personal/confidential information in the reply
+- Do not disclose any personal/confidential information in the reply

-Depending on the size of your medical centre(s), it may be an idea to create a Google Reviews policy.
-The policy helps staff understand the importance of good reviews and what to do if they encounter a bad review.
+Depending on the size of your practice, it might also make sense to create a Google Reviews policy so that staff understand the importance of good reviews, and how to respond if they receive a bad review.